-If one wish to retrieve in this passage the Jewish perspective of Abravanel, it is not to be searched in the events described, but in the biblical verses used to depict them in his Hebrew prose.
-Drawing on Habakuk’s and Isaiah’s prophetical visions of a God causing the expansion of Kingdoms to punish sins of Israel, Abravanel depicts the third “passage” of Afonso V to Africa as endowed with providential significance, making God’s plan on earth.
-This view surfaces in Abravanel’s use of Joshua 21:42 to describe the Portuguese military victory.
-The verse concludes the conquest and repartition of the Land of Israel with the following words: “The Lord gave them rest on every side, just as he had sworn to their ancestors.
+The Jewish perspective offered by Abravanel is not to be found in his description of the events themselves, but in his use of Hebrew prose, strung together with biblical verses, to depict them.
+Drawing on Habakkuk’s and Isaiah’s prophetic visions of a God who drives kingdoms to expand at Israel’s expense, a punishment for their sins, Abravanel depicts Afonso V’s third “passage” to Africa as being endowed with providential significance, the fulfillment of God’s plan on earth.
+This is evident in Abravanel’s use of Joshua 21:42 to describe the Portuguese military victory.
+The verse in question marks the conclusion of Israel’s conquest and partition of the Land of Israel, reading as follows: “The Lord gave them rest on every side, just as he had sworn to their ancestors.
 Not one of their enemies withstood them; the Lord gave all their enemies into their hands.”
-The view of the providential nature of Portuguese African conquests was of course held by the Portuguese Kings and the Pope, yet for Jews like Abravanel and Yehiel, its meaning was more complex, mixing Christian Portuguese propaganda with Jewish messianic allusions referring to exile and future redemption.
-Abravanel’s use of Habakuk 1:6 to describe the expansionist policy of the King is a fine example of his ambiguous attitude: “I am raising up the Babylonians that ruthless and impetuous people, who sweep across the whole earth to seize dwellings not their own.”
-On the one hand, it seems to contradict the instructions which Abravanel gives to Yehiel to welcome the Portuguese Ambassador with praises of King Afonso V’s rule beyond the sea – shedding light on the brutality of conquest.
-On the other hand, God is time and again referred as the secret mover of the Portuguese King and people beyond their boundaries, launching conquests and expansion with a secret messianic end, which justifies the collaboration of Jews and Christian within this new network.
+The providential role in the Portuguese conquests in Africa was of course a view held by the Portuguese kings and the Pope; yet for Jews like Abravanel and Yehiel, its meaning was more complex: here Christian-Portuguese propaganda is mixed with Jewish messianic allusions referring to the Jewish exile and their future redemption.
+Abravanel’s use of Habakkuk 1:6 to narrate the king’s expansionist policy is an excellent example of this ambiguous attitude: “I am raising up the Babylonians, that ruthless and impetuous people, who sweep across the whole earth to seize dwellings not their own.”
+On the one hand, the use of this verse seems to contradict the express instructions which Abravanel gives to Yehiel – to welcome the Portuguese Ambassador amicably and to praise King Afonso V’s rule beyond the sea; the use of the verse here sheds light on the brutality of conquest.
+On the other hand, God is time and time again referred to here as the secret mover of the Portuguese king, impelling him and his people to travel beyond their borders, to launch expansionist conquests with a secret messianic end; it is this which justifies the collaboration between Jews and Christian within this new network.

-In his Chronicle of Afonso V, Rui de Pina describes also a relatively easy landing and siege of Arzila, which did not last more than three days, thanks to the “the big pieces of artillery brought by the king [grossas bombardas que el-Rei levava].”
-After the landing and bombarding, on the morning of the 24th August, the “alcaide of the city asked [the King] to settle an agreement. […] Spurred by the rumor that the city had been penetrated, the men of the camp ran to the walls.”
+In his Chronicle of Afonso V, Rui de Pina describes the ease with which the Portuguese forces made their landing and besieged Arzila.
+The city held out for less than three days – all thanks to “the large pieces of artillery brought by the king [grossas bombardas que el-Rei levava].”
+After the landing and bombardment, on the morning of August 24, the “alcaide of the city asked [the King] to settle upon an agreement. […] Spurred by the rumor that the [walls of the] city had been breached, the men of the camp ran to the walls.”
 In his Cronica do Principe D. João, Damião de Gois raises the following suspicion:

-…several captains and soldiers, more inclined toward a victory tainted with blood than toward peace and concord, felt insulted by the King’s pacific conquest of the city, and therefore assaulted with such fury the part of the wall that were destroyed that they penetrated it through the higher parts of the remaining wall.
+…several captains and soldiers, preferring a victory tainted with blood than one of peace and concord, took affront to the King’s pacifistic/nonviolent conquest of the city.
+For this reason, they assaulted that part of the wall that remained undestroyed and breached it through to the higher parts of the remaining wall.

-The time for a political agreement had elapsed.
-The rest of the day consisted, according to Pina’s chronicle, in a quick and bloody capture of the city, especially of the “misquita” (mosque) and the “castello” in which the last fighters found refuge:
+The time for a diplomatic solution had elapsed.
+According to Pina’s chronicle, the rest of the day consisted of the quick and bloody capture of the city, especially the misquita (mosque) and the castello in which the last fighters had found refuge: